-A personal exemption is an amount set by the IRS each year that an individual can deduct from his or her reported taxable income when calculating income tax liability.
-Each taxpayer is allowed one personal exemption.
-An additional exemption is allowed for each qualified dependent that the taxpayer can claim.
+A personal exemption was an amount set by the IRS each year that an individual could deduct from his or her reported taxable income when calculating income tax liability.
+Congress eliminated this exemption in 2017, to take effect in the 2018 tax year.
+Each taxpayer was allowed one personal exemption.
+An additional exemption was allowed for each qualified dependent that the taxpayer could claim.
 A dependent is considered by the IRS to be a parent, child, sibling or other relative who lives with the taxpayer and who receives at least half of his or her financial support from the taxpayer.
-If a taxpayer claims the personal exemption of a dependent, then the dependent cannot claim the exemption on his or her own tax return.
+If a taxpayer claimed the personal exemption of a dependent, then the dependent could not claim the exemption on his or her own tax return.

-The personal exemption is gradually phased out for those taxpayers reporting higher adjusted gross income thresholds.
-The threshold for phasing out the exemption differs, depending on whether the tax return is a joint, individual, or head of household return.
+The personal exemption was gradually phased out for those taxpayers reporting higher adjusted gross income thresholds.
+The threshold for phasing out the exemption differed, depending on whether a tax return was a joint, individual, or head of household return.

-The personal exemption is in addition to any standard or itemized deductions made by the taxpayer.
-The standard deduction is a fixed amount set by the IRS.
-Alternatively, if a taxpayer has a sufficient amount of qualifying expenses, he or she can choose to itemize these deductions instead of taking the standard deduction.
+The personal exemption was in addition to any standard or itemized deductions made by the taxpayer.
+The standard deduction was a fixed amount set by the IRS.
+Alternatively, if a taxpayer had a sufficient amount of qualifying expenses, he or she could choose to itemize these deductions instead of taking the standard deduction.

-The amount of the personal exemption is adjusted periodically in accordance with changes in the inflation rate.
+The amount of the personal exemption was adjusted periodically in accordance with changes in the inflation rate.